Nexmo/station/_documentation/messaging/conversion-api/overview.md

 3. Your user replies to your message or verification request.

 4. As soon as possible, send a Conversion API [request](/api/conversion#request) with information about the Call or Text-To-Speech identified by `message-id`.
-Nexmo uses your conversion data and internal information about `message-id` for Adaptive Routing.
+Nexmo uses your conversion data and internal information about `message-id` to help improve our routing of messages in the future.

     ```tabbed_examples
     source: '_examples/messaging/conversion-api/request'
     ```

-5. Check the [Response](/api/conversion#response) telling you if your conversion data was received by Nexmo.
+5. Check the [Response](/api/conversion#response) to see if we successfully received your conversion data.

     ```tabbed_examples
     source: '_examples/messaging/conversion-api/response'